 Facility in which food, beverage, and agricultural products are processed, packaged, and distributed for eventual human consumption.
+Facility used for the washing, sorting, juicing, dehydrating, milling, pasteurizing, cooking, canning, bottling, packaging, or storage of agricultural produce harvested on the premises or on property owned or leased by the facility owner.
 The establishment may offer sales of facility related products, and on-site consumption of free samples with no associated seating area, when permitted by the State.
-This use does not include rendering plants or slaughterhouses (See Section 3-4-87 Livestock Processing).
+This use does not include rendering plants or slaughterhouses (See Section 3-4-7 Livestock Processing).
+This use shall not include the processing of industrial hemp fiber, fermenting, distilling, or mixing of agricultural produce to produce alcoholic beverages, baked goods, or slaughtering of livestock.

 - 1. Minimum lot size for food and beverage processing facilities shall be one (1) acre. - 2.
-All operations shall be conducted within a fully enclosed building. - 3.
-The use cannot be noxious or offensive by reason of vibration, noise, emission of dust, fumes, gas, odor, or smoke, beyond the confines of any building. - 4.
-All storage of materials, products, or equipment shall be within a fully enclosed building or in an open yard screened with a Type A Buffer per Chapter 5, Section 5-7. - 5.
-All vehicular parking shall be provided entirely on-site in compliance with Section 5-6-3(F).
+All operations shall be conducted within a fully enclosed building.

+- 3. The use cannot be noxious or offensive by reason of vibration, noise, emission of dust, fumes, gas, odor, or smoke, beyond the confines of any building. - 4.
+All storage of materials, products, or equipment shall be within a fully enclosed building or in an open yard screened with a Type A Buffer per Section 5-7. - 5.
+All vehicular parking shall be provided entirely on-site in compliance with Section 5-6-3.